Stratus3D/elixir_erlang_for_rubyists/ping_pong/README.md

     iex -S mix

-Then start a loop in the iex session:
+Then start the Ping and Pong processes in the iex session:

     > PingPong.start